shivankgoel003/DataBreach_Ransomware_Stats/README.md

-# Respiratory - Related Mortality Rates Show A Positive Correlation With Increasing Air pollution
-## update sketches
+# Analyzing How Organization Size, Sector, and Cybersecurity Strategies Influence Impacts on Cyberattacks

 ## Overview

+In our world, where everything is online, the danger of cyberattacks—like hacking—is going up.
 This repository is part of a statistical analysis project that investigates data breaches and ransomware attacks.
-The project explores various datasets to identify trends, patterns, and insights related to cybersecurity incidents.The focus of this project is to conduct a thorough analysis of historical data breaches and ransomware incidents, utilizing statistical methods and data visualization techniques to enhance the understanding of these events' frequency, severity, and impact.
+The project discusses the influence of organizational size, sector, and cybersecurity strategies on cyberattack impacts.
+We wanted to know whether being a big company or working in fields like healthcare or schools made it harder to keep safe from these attacks.
+Using data breach dataset available at the University of Queensland, we looked at a lot of cyberattacks from 2004 to 2019.
+We learned some big things: big companies often have more cyber problems, and hackers really go after hospitals and schools.
+But, if a company has a good plan to fight cyberattacks, it can help a lot.

 ## Data and Methodology

-The study focuses on the use of negative binomial regression to model the count data of mortality rates against the air quality indicators in Alberta.
-The datasets for AQHI and mortality rates have been sourced from the provincial open data portals and official resources of Alberta.
+We looked closely at information on cyberattacks that the University of Queensland collected over 15 years.
+This data helped us understand how different companies are affected by these online threats.
+It showed us who gets hit the most and what can help protect them.
 The raw data can be found under `data/raw_data`

 ## Authors and Acknowledgements
-The paper is a collaborative effort by Vanshika Vanshika, Shivank Goel, and Navya Hooda.
-We extend our gratitude to the academic community and the data providers for their contributions to this research.
+The paper is an  We extend our gratitude to the academic community and the data providers for their contributions to this research.

 ## File Structure